 German versionIn the German version, all blood and gore effects were removed.
 Also some corpses in the levels were replaced or removed.
-The later released Special Edition
+The later released Special Edition is not affected.

 John DaltonThe main character's last name, Dalton, was based on Scott Dalton, one of Unreal II's game designers.
 The developers tried to avoid the name collision for a while, but in the end "Dalton" just seemed to work best for the game and was used in the final product.

 MultiplayerA patch to this game adds multiplayer, vehicles and new weapons.
 It is called Expanded Multiplayer or Unreal II XMP.

 SeagoatThe Seagoat, the alien, bunny-like pet that shows up on the player's ship during mid-game, was created very early on in development and originally thought to be a huge, bovine creature that could inhabit one of the alien worlds in the game.
 During development, the name "Seagoat" started to stick for the creature, and it was greatly reduced in size and given the role of cute, slightly weird pet.

-Voice actingEven though all other voices for the game were performed by professional actors, Ne'Ban, the ship's alien pilot, is voiced by one of the developers (Grant Roberts
+Voice actingEven though all other voices for the game were performed by professional actors, Ne'Ban, the ship's alien pilot, is voiced by one of the developers (Grant Roberts).

 Michael Verdu, Glen R. Dahlgren, Scott Dalton, Grayson Edge, Aaron Leiby, Matthias Worch, James ParkmanLevel Design: